Here we are with another plastic canvas creation for dolls! This time it is the Plastic Canvas Fashion Doll Dressing

-- I omitted the dowel–The dowel is supposed to go on the left side of the case as a place for hanging doll clothes.
-However, I wanted that area to hold a doll so I left the dowel out.
+- I omitted the dowel completely.
+The dowel is supposed to go on the left side of the case to hang your doll’s clothes; however, I want that space to hold a doll instead, so I left the dowel out.

 - NO GLUE!
-Everything is stitched in place except for the mirrors.
-Each mirror (reflective paper) is glued to a piece of plastic canvas.
+Everything is stitched in place, except for the mirrors.
+The mirrors (reflective paper) are glued to a piece of plastic canvas.

-- Worsted weight yarn in colors of my choosing.
+- Worsted weight yarn in the colors of my choosing.

 What you see here is the front of the trunk.
 The original Dressing Room pattern has Rome and Paris stitched on the front; however, I wanted pictures better suited for Anastasia and Drisella.
 I also wanted them to be cute; not ugly as the sisters are sometimes portrayed.

 I found this pattern on Pinterest ( I think it’s another Perler bead pattern) and thought it looked nice, so I chose to use it.

 With the exception of the girls’ pictures, all the stitches on the trunk front remained the same.
 The entire front is worked in continental stitches.